elliotwaite/thumbnail-rating-bar-for-youtube/README.md

    * Then Click the "ENABLE" button.

-   * Note: For some users, this ends up navigating them to a another page that displays a "CREATE CREDENTIALS" button.
+   * Note: For some users, this ends up navigating them to another page that displays a "CREATE CREDENTIALS" button.
 But if that happens, just ignore that button and follow the instructions in the next step.